Friends, I am so excited to share this taste of summer with you with this peaches and cream cobbler recipe.

 - In the cream cheese layer, substitute milk for the heavy cream

 And there you have it friends!
-Enjoy the old-fashioned “cuppa cuppa cuppa” peach cobbler.
+Enjoy this wonderful “cuppa cuppa cuppa” no-egg peach cobbler.